 You have to try our new obsession, Air Fryer Salmon Bites!
 It's an easy recipe perfect for making crispy yet tender Salmon nuggets.
-This is a great way to add protein to a rice bowl, or wrap.
+This is a great way to add protein to a rice bowl or wrap.

 Try our other fun air fryer recipes!
 Try our quick and easy Air Fryer Quesadilla, Air Fryer Hot Dogs, and Air Fryer homemade Taquitos.
-For the best tips and helpful hints look to our How To Use an Air Fryer guide.
-Try this recipe and our other Friday Dinner Ideas.

 Jump to: